robert-hart/GuidedDiffusion/README.md

 # Parameters: Training and Sampling

 Bash scripts with our training parameters and sampling parameters are called 'train.sh' and 'sample.sh', respectively.
+Before running these scripts, make sure to change filepaths and other parameters as instructed in each script's respective comments.